 As the age-old saying goes, you need to understand something well yourself before you can explain it to others.
-Therefore, for me to know how to explain SEO to my clients, I find myself always learning SEO too.

-How to Explain SEO to Clients

-For you to know how to explain SEO to clients who don’t know anything about it, you need to help them understand five critical benefits of SEO.

-These are the benefits that I like to highlight to clients because they are the benefits are of interest to business owners the most.

-What it says now | As the age-old saying goes, you need to understand something well yourself before you can explain it to others.
 Therefore, for me to know how to explain SEO to my clients, I find myself always learning it too.

 How to Explain SEO to Clients

 For you to know how to explain SEO to clients who don’t know anything about it, you need to help them understand its five critical benefits.

 These are the benefits that I like to highlight to clients because they are the benefits are of interest to business owners the most.